-The School of Computing and Mathematical Sciences was renamed the Faculty of Computing and Mathematical Sciences at the beginning of 2010.
-The original School was formed in 1987.
-At that time it had two departments: the Department of Computer Science, and the Department of Mathematics and Statistics.
+The School of Computing and Mathematical Sciences was formed in 1987, renamed the Faculty of Computing and Mathematical Sciences at the beginning of 2010, and has now returned to being called the School of Computing and Mathematical Sciences.
+As in 1987, the School has two departments - the Department of Computer Science and the Department of Mathematics and Statistics.

 We also launched New Zealand's first MOOC (Massive Open Online Course) in 2013 and have introduced the country's first Cyber Security Lab and Master of Cyber Security.
-In 2016, the Faculty was accepted as a member of iSchools, making it the first iSchool in New Zealand.
+In 2016, the School was accepted as a member of iSchools, making it the first iSchool in New Zealand.